MicrosoftDocs/azure-devops-docs/docs/notifications/concepts-events-and-notifications.md

 ---
 title: Events, subscriptions, and notifications
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps Services & TFS
-description: Learn about events and subscriptions in VSTS and TFS, and how they are used to create notifications to users ms.technology: devops-collab ms.prod: devops ms.manager: douge
+description: Learn about events and subscriptions in Azure DevOps Services and TFS, and how they are used to create notifications to users ms.technology: devops-collab ms.prod: devops ms.manager: douge